 Three structural differences:

 Red Bull treats content as an asset, not an expense.
 Most brands amortize native spend in the year it runs.
-Red Bull amortizes across decades.
+Red Bull amortizes across a decade.

 Red Bull invests upstream.
 Athletes, filmmakers, and producers are developed before they produce specific pieces.
-Most brands buy finished content from publishers and creators.
+Most brands buy finished content from publishers.

 Red Bull built a parallel media operation.
 Red Bull Media House operates as a real publisher with editorial independence inside the brand.
 Most brands cannot or will not create that organizational structure.